JorgeRojo/slack-bitbucket-merge-control-chrome-extension/documentation/BUILD.md

 Main build command using Vite with custom Chrome Extension plugin:

-- Uses **Vite** to bundle background, popup, options, help scripts with modern optimizations
+- Uses **Vite** to bundle scripts with modern optimizations
-- **Custom plugin** intercepts and rebuilds content script as IIFE using esbuild
+- **Custom plugin** intercepts and rebuilds scripts as IIFE using esbuild
 - Copies all static files (HTML, CSS, images, manifest.json) to dist directory
-- Generates optimized bundles with source maps and compression analysis
+- Generates optimized bundles with source maps
-- Provides detailed build summary with file sizes and performance metrics
-- **Single command** handles entire build process

-### `npm run clean`

-- May not be Chrome Extension compatible for content scripts (uses ES modules)
-- Useful for development, testing, and analyzing bundle composition
-- Generates detailed chunk analysis and dependency graphs

-### `npm run clean`

-Removes the `dist/` directory completely.

 ### `npm run type-check`